renu9621/Sales-Analysis-Project/README.md

 This data analysis project aims to provide insights into the sales performance of a pizza selling company over the past year.
 By analyzing various aspects of the sales data, we seek to identify trends, present data-driven insights to gain a deeper understanding of the company's performance.

-### Data Cleaning/Preparation
+### Data Cleaning

 In the initial data preparation phase, we performed the following tasks:
--Data loading: dataset is a csv file.
+- Data loading: dataset is a csv file.
--Data inspection
+- Data inspection

 ### Exploratory Data Analysis